JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/lexer_and_parser_definition.md

 ```

 ## Run the Project

+Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

-With the `simple_language_plugin` loaded in a Development Instance, create a `test.simple` properties file with the following content:
+Create a `test.simple` properties file with the following content:

 ```text
 # You are reading the ".properties" entry.